skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 - Expanding the number of practices, such as hospital-acquired pneumonia prevention, and the rate at which they're adopted
-- Developed a new practice editor feature that empowers practice editors to update their content directly and helps ensure the site has the most up-to-date information
+- Developing a new practice editor feature that empowers practice editors to update their content directly and helps ensure the site has the most up-to-date information
-- Improved the home and search experience to balance the competing needs of targeted searches with exploratory browsing
+- Improving the home and search experience to balance the competing needs of targeted searches with exploratory browsing
-- Launched a public version of the site
+- Launching a public version of the site to share cutting edge VA innovations with the public.

 {% include callout.html
   type = "pullquote"